kaizendorks/kaizendorks.github.io/website/tutorials/kubernetes/README.md

 ## Why another tutorial?

-Getting started with [Kubernetes](https://kubernetes.io/) is not easy, there is quite a learning curve before most people feel comfortable interacting and managing their cluster.
-That’s why we have created this tutorial, so it is easy for everyone working with CHIPS to learn the basic Kubernetes core concepts and patterns they will need.
+Getting started with [Kubernetes](https://kubernetes.io/) is not easy, there is quite a learning curve before most people feel comfortable interacting and/or managing their cluster.

 The tutorial is aimed at developers with no previous experience of Kubernetes, however it assumes some basic knowledge of [docker/containers](https://www.docker.com/), networking and web applications.